*

 New South Wales

-Taking into account marked rainfall variability and drought in recent years, and known effects on recruitment in Eastern School Prawn, standardised catch rates (as a proxy for stock biomass) approximated recent historic levels, and showed no indication of a downward trend.
-The Surplus Production Model estimated that biomass has remained above Btarg for the previous 12 years, and the depletion ratio is increasing.
-The current biomass estimate for the stock of ~7 500 tonnes (t) is well above Btarg (4 337 t), and the highest in the time series analysed, as is the lower CI (~6100 t) for this value.
+Taking into account environmental variability (including drought) and potential effects of these factors on recruitment in Eastern School Prawn, standardised catch rates (as a proxy for stock biomass) were stable and showed no indication of a downward trend in recent years.
+For both the Estuary Prawn Trawl and Ocean Prawn Trawl, standardised CPUE substantially increased during the period post-FY2006, and despite some variability, recent Estuary Prawn Trawl CPUE has remained at a level that is well elevated to the geometric mean for the FY1985–FY2022 time series.
+There was however a sharp dip in FY2018 that was likely to be drought-related, and a sharp dip in FY2022 that was likely due to protracted and catastrophic flooding across the NSW coast during the summer-autumn of this period.
+The Surplus Production Model [Taylor 2023] estimated that mean predicted biomass has remained above Btarg for the previous 17 years, and the depletion ratio is currently estimated at 0.76.
+The current biomass estimate for the stock of approximately 8,300 tonnes (t) is well above Btarg (5,218 t).
 The above evidence indicates that the biomass of this stock is unlikely to be depleted and that recruitment is unlikely to be impaired.

-The estimated harvest rate has remained below Ftarg for around 16 years.
-The harvest rate has been decreasing during the last 10 years, but has appeared to stabilise during the last two years in this time series.
+The estimated harvest rate has remained below Ftarg (0.2) for the past two decades, and is currently approximately half this value.
+The harvest rate declined from 2012–18, but increased slightly following this.
 The low harvest rate has likely contributed to an increase in the stock biomass over this period.
 The above evidence indicates that the current level of fishing mortality is unlikely to cause the stock to become recruitment impaired.

 On the basis of the evidence provided above, Eastern School Prawn in New South Wales is classified as a sustainable stock.